programminghistorian/jekyll/en/lessons/transforming-xml-with-xsl.md

 As of 2015, the database contained over 350 individual articles, each with attached metadata.
 Although some researchers may need all of this information, most will only be interested in a subsection of the data---a particular year, theme or publication.
 By using XSL, these researchers can quickly filter out the information they do not need or re-arrange the material in the way that is most helpful for their project.
 For example, the module tutor in our introduction or a researcher who wants a simple table of the dates, publications and page numbers of humorous articles within the database.
 Both can be quickly created using XSL.

-To begin work with the Scissors and Paste Database, download the following ZIP archive: [Github repository](https://github.com/mhbeals/scissorsandpaste/archive/refs/heads/master.zip).
+To begin work with the Scissors and Paste Database, download the following ZIP archive: [`master.zip`](/assets/transforming-xml-with-xsl/master.zip).
 Open the ZIP file and you will find a folder named **scissorsandpaste-master**.
 Extract this folder by either using the extract button of your unzipping programme or by dragging and dropping the folder onto your desktop.

 This data package has three main items: